The HVAC systems that heat and cool your buildings cost about $5,000 per ton to implement. Let’s break that down:

 $5,000 per ton * 500 tons = $2,500,000

-So, that’s not pocket change, but you cannot get out of paying it.
+That’s not pocket change and you can’t get out of paying it.
 What you can do is dramatically extend the life of your HVAC by taking proper care of it.
 A poorly maintained HVAC can last less than five years.
 But, if you give it the attention and maintenance it requires, it can last for up to 40 years.

 Making your system last longer is not the only advantage of maximizing efficiency of your HVAC system.
 If you take proper care of it, it will also run more efficiently, exerting less effort for the same results, leading to additional savings every month.

 I’m sure you know fan maintenance is important, but I also wouldn’t be surprised if it often falls to the bottom of your priority list and gets pushed back day after day.
 We all have things like this in our job, I advise you to not let fan maintenance be the task you skip out on.

 One of the biggest energy draws we see from HVAC systems is when the fan is out of balance and has restrictions due to a lack of grease, too much friction, or restriction on duct work.

 Additionally, the dirtier the coils are, the harder your fan has to work to make the building reach the desired temperature.
 Your fans may be running full blast, but everyone will still be hot if the air is not flowing.

 If you could see exactly how much energy your HVAC is using by collecting data from submeters, and compare its efforts to the inside and outside temperature of your building, you could track these patterns and see when your fans start to underperform.

 Real-time alerts can let you know about a problem right away, so you can keep it under control without always having to keep it top-of-mind.